isomerpages/sp-5gacademy/resources/events/_posts/2021-07-28-post-vmworld-2021-lessbrgreater-5-7-oct-2021.md

 # About the Event
 Ever wondered how to deliver apps and services faster to improve the customer experience?
 Register now for 100% free & online access to VMworld 2021 pass at <a href="https://bit.ly/3CkTOtT" target="_blank">https://bit.ly/3CkTOtT</a>

 Meet the top speakers at VMworld 2021!
 VMware’s partnerships with AWS, Microsoft Azure, Google Cloud, IBM Cloud, & Oracle make VMworld 2021 one of the most important cloud conferences to attend.
 There are 800+ keynotes and breakouts happening at this year’s premier multi-cloud event.
 You can mix and match filters by session type, track, audience, & product.
-You can access their content catalogue at [https://bit.ly/373oWzC](https://bit.ly/373oWzC)
+You can access their content catalogue at <a href="https://bit.ly/373oWzC" target="_blank">https://bit.ly/373oWzC</a>

 # Details